GWR 7800 Class: Operations

 BR (W) 7823 pulling the Cambrian Coast Express at Glandyfi.

 The first examples were despatched to depots at Wolverhampton, Bristol, Gloucester, Shrewsbury, Westbury in Wiltshire and Neyland in South Wales.
 In October 1938 No.7805 Broome Manor underwent clearance tests between Ruabon and Barmouth.
 Subsequently, the class were used over the main lines of the erstwhile Cambrian Railways, with its headquarters and works in Oswestry.
 The Manors were also successfully employed in the West Country where they were used for banking and piloting trains over the Devon banks between Newton Abbot and Plymouth.
 Their light axleloading also allowed them across the Tamar Bridge and on to the branch lines of Cornwall.

 By 1959 twenty-one Manors were congregated in Mid- and South Wales.
 Their most prestigious working was the Cambrian Coast Express, where a Manor took over from a King or Castle at Shrewsbury and worked through to Aberystwyth.
 Others of the class operated in the Birmingham, Gloucester and Hereford areas while the handful stationed at Reading frequently ventured on to the Southern Region line to Guildford and Redhill.

 Withdrawal

 The first Manor to be withdrawn was No.7809 Childrey Manor, of Shrewsbury depot in April 1963 and which was cut up at Swindon.
 By May 1965 the numbers had been halved and the final two in service, No.7808 Cookham Manor of Gloucester, and No.7829 Ramsbury Manor of Didcot, were condemned in December 1965.
 Remarkably, for a relatively small class where thirty engines were built, nine examples have been preserved.
-All of which were withdrawn from British Railways service in 1965.
+The nine preserved examples were all withdrawn from British Railways service during 1965.